-There is a nationwide demand for skilled, registered radiation therapist that is expected to increase over the next decade.
-With advance training and education, radiation therapist also enjoys opportunities to pursue therapist careers in Dosimetry, Medical physics, teaching and administration.
+There is a nationwide demand for skilled, registered radiation therapists that is expected to increase over the next decade.
+With advanced training and education, the radiation therapist also enjoys opportunities to pursue therapist careers in Dosimetry, Medical Physics, teaching and administration.